sort-interfaces

 Attributes

 groupName— The group’s name, which needs to be put in thegroupsoption.selector— Filter on theselectorof the element.modifiers— Filter on themodifiersof the element.
 (All the modifiers of the element must be present in that list)elementNamePattern— If entered, will check that the name of the element matches the pattern entered.elementValuePattern— Only for properties.
-If entered, will check that the value of the property matches the pattern entered.type— Overrides thetypeoption for that custom group.unsortedwill not sort the group.order— Overrides theorderoption for that custom group.fallbackSort— Overrides thefallbackSortoption for that custom group.sortBy— Overrides thesortByoption for that custom groupnewlinesInside— Enforces a specific newline behavior between elements of the group.
+If entered, will check that the value of the property matches the pattern entered.type— Overrides thetypeoption for that custom group.order— Overrides theorderoption for that custom group.fallbackSort— Overrides thefallbackSortoption for that custom group.sortBy— Overrides thesortByoption for that custom group.newlinesInside— Overrides thenewlinesInsideoption for that group.

 Match importance